jinxdash/prettier-plugin-rust/README.md

 -   Install the standalone extension [Prettier - Code formatter (Rust)](https://marketplace.visualstudio.com/items?itemName=jinxdash.prettier-rust) **[recommended]**

--   Alternatively, you may also install the Rust plugin with the official Prettier extension.
+-   Alternatively, if your project includes a `package.json`, you may install the plugin locally and use the official Prettier extension intead.
     _Note that the Prettier extension has issues auto-loading plugins, and it won't auto-update them._
     <details>
     <summary>Instructions</summary>